LaRoza-dev/Frigo-Backend/README.md

-# this projects uses FastAPI
+# Frigo Backend with FastAPI